Eyal Benvenisti

-Eyal Benvenisti (איל בנבנשתי; born 18 February 1959) is an attorney and legal academic, and Whewell Professor of International Law at the University of Cambridge.
+Eyal Benvenisti (איל בנבנשתי; born 18 February 1959) is an Israeli attorney and legal academic, and Whewell Professor of International Law at the University of Cambridge.
 He was formerly Anny and Paul Yanowicz Professor of Human Rights at Tel Aviv University's faculty of law.
 Since 2003 he has been part of the Global Law Faculty at New York University School of Law.
-He is the founding co-editor of Theoretical Inquiries in Law (1997–2002), where he served as Editor in Chief (2003-2006).
+He is the founding co-editor of Theoretical Inquiries in Law (1997–2002), where he served as Editor-in-Chief (2003–2006).
 He has also served on the editorial boards of the American Journal of International Law, and International Law in Domestic Courts.

-Benvenisti is a member of the Israeli Law Professors' Forum for Democracy, established in 2023 to respond to the Israeli coalition's plans for changes in the legal system.
+Benvenisti is a member of the Israeli Law Professors' Forum for Democracy, established in 2023 to respond to the Israeli government coalition's plans for changes in the legal system.

 Early life and education

 Benvenisti was born in Israel in 1959, the son of Meron Benvenisti.
 He earned his LL.B.
 (1984) at Hebrew University of Jerusalem.
 He went to the United States for graduate work, where he received a master's in law (LL.M.)
 (1988) and J.S.D.
 (1990), Yale Law School.